perfectsense/brightspot-tutorial/README.md

 gradlew -version
 ```

-The **JVM** version listed should be of the form `1.8.x`.
+The correct **JVM** version should be listed in the output.
 You will now be able to compile the code.
 The next step in the installation is to be able to run it!

 #### Install Docker